aakriti29sharma/project_udaipur/README.md

 - Install all the dependencies
 - **Run GUI.py file using python GUI.py command**

+## Modules:

-### Motion Detection Module:
+- ### Motion Detection Module:
-Alert the security guards if there is any motion occurred in restricted rooms Sensitive to small changes in images.
+Alert the security guards if there is any motion occurred in restricted rooms.
+Sensitive to small changes in images.
-Compares gray version of the image with itself using XOR operation on every pixel to find the difference in two consecutive images
+Compares gray version of the image with itself using XOR operation on every pixel to find the difference in two consecutive images.

-### Emotion,Age,Gender Detection:
+- ### Emotion,Age,Gender Detection:
-Incase of any attack on female person, an alarm will be raised and local security guards are informed about the activity.
+Incase of any attack on female person, an alarm will be raised and local security guards are informed about the activity on android application.